 Spider mites, being sneaky little creatures, and incredibly crafty can easily find places to hide.
 You can find them in weeds and dead foliage.
 This only means you should keep the growing area clean of both.

 In particular, any broad-leafed plants and weeds serve as a perfect hiding place and breeding ground for the pests.
 Dead foliage pose as another danger so remove any fallen leaves.
 Apart from being a shelter for spider mites, they also provide food for the pests for quite some time.

 For outside plants, avoid leftovers after a harvest.
 Any plant matter makes a good breeding ground to spider mites.

-Introduce Predatory Insects and Animals
+Introduce Beneficial Insects and Animals

 This way of dealing with the pests works much slower than insecticides, but the plants will enjoy a healthier, toxin-free growth.

 Ladybug serves as one of the best spider mites predators.
 Introducing a colony of ladybugs into your growth area appears a very good idea because they voraciously eat the mites and their eggs.

 Another great spider mite killer is another mite, particularly the Phytoseiulus Persimilis or predator mites.
 These mites can eat up to 5 spider mite adults a day, or up to 20 eggs a day.
 They work even better, as some ladybugs seem to leave these predators alone, and only go for spider mites.